 As it did the first year, Recycle Utah contacted various vendors and artisans to participate in the Harvest Fest.

 "We went around the town and also looked into Coalville and Henefer to find local vendors and showcase what they do," Riepen said.
-"We looked for people who worked with leather and made saddles and people who did arts and crafts and things like that.'

 In addition to the crafts, Riepen wanted to shine a spotlight on local food producers.